ezachrisen/indigo/guide.md

 # Indigo Guide

 Indigo is a rules engine created to enable application developers to build systems whose logic can be controlled by end-users via rules.
-Rules are expressions (such as ``"a > b"``) that are evaluated, and the outcomes used to direct appliation logic.
+Rules are expressions (such as ``"a > b"``) that are evaluated, and the outcomes used to direct application logic.
 Indigo does not itself provide a language for expressions, relying instead on a backend compiler (```interface ExpressionCompiler```) and evaluator (```interface ExpressionEvaluator```) to provide that.
 You can create your own backend evaluator, or use the default one, Google's Common Expression Language, CEL.

 The purpose of the guide is to describe how Indigo's rules and the evaluation engine works.
 We encourage you to read the Indigo source code and examples as primary material, and consider this document as a companion to guide you through the concepts.